pburma/vantiqexamples/docker_examples/system_monitor/README.md

 * A procedure called listContainers is run by the Client when the page loads.
 * The listContainers procedure will run getStats and getDiskUsage procedures.
 * getStats reads the results of /containers/{id}/stats?stream=false to produce the CPU and memory utilization.
 * getDiskUage uses the API exec feature to run a "df -h" on the containers command line to get disk data and then uses a regex to pull out the disk size/used/available/use% details for the overlay row which is the "/" root filesystem path.
+This is a two step process where the /containers/{id}/exec endpoint creates the command request and returns an id and the /exec/{execId}/start endpoint actually runs it.

 The client uses a simple data table to display the results.